“There’s a ‘soul sigh’ when you cross the bridge to Tilghman Island,” one local explained.

 Tilghman Island Business District

-What could be called the downtown section of the island is the remains of what used to be three villages.
+What could be called the downtown section of the island are the remains of what used to be three villages.
 In the 1940s and 50s, the island, with its packing houses, was the economic engine for Talbot County.

 The middle village, Avalon, is the only one remaining.
 The barbershop became the community museum.
 The department store is a restaurant.
 The country market is still a market.